Structured Bitmap-to-Mesh Triangulation for Geometry-Aware Discretization of Image-Derived Domains: Appendix I Sensitivity to Thresholds

-\paragraph{Observed trends.} Across all three domains, a mild increase of $(a,b,c)$ improves the worst-case quality in a consistent direction: $\theta_{\min}$ increases (by $0.34^\circ$--$0.62^\circ$), $\mathrm{AR}_{\max}$ decreases (about $4\%$--$5\%$), and $\mathrm{Var}(A)$ slightly decreases, while the total triangle count and the equilateral ratio remain essentially unchanged (variations below $0.2\%$ in \#Tris and below $0.1$ percentage point in Eq.\ ratio).
-This indicates that SBMT is not overly sensitive to small perturbations of the preprocessing thresholds, and that the chosen defaults provide stable behavior across diverse boundary geometries.
+\paragraph{Observed trends.} Across this expanded admissible range, the mesh statistics vary smoothly and in a consistent direction.
+As $(a,b,c)$ increase, the worst-case quality improves for all three domains: $\theta_{\min}$ increases substantially (from $9.14^\circ$ to $12.53^\circ$ on the star, from $10.08^\circ$ to $12.97^\circ$ on the droplet, and from $9.49^\circ$ to $11.41^\circ$ on the Y-shape), while $\mathrm{AR}_{\max}$ decreases from about $9.2$ to about $7.1$ in all three cases.
+At the same time, the area variance decreases steadily, indicating a slightly more regular element-size distribution as the thresholds become more permissive.
+The minimum triangle area also increases monotonically, reflecting the fact that stronger snapping/repulsion/elimination thresholds suppress the most degenerate boundary-band configurations more aggressively.

+Equally importantly, the \emph{bulk} of the mesh remains stable across the tested range.
+The equilateral ratio changes only mildly (about $0.4$ percentage point for the star, $0.35$ percentage point for the droplet, and about $1.1$ percentage points for the Y-shape), while the total triangle count varies by less than about $1\%$ for the star and droplet and by about $2\%$ for the Y-shape.
+This indicates that, within the admissible regime, changing $(a,b,c)$ primarily affects a thin boundary band and the most distorted local templates, rather than the structured interior scaffold that dominates the mesh.

-We also note that the Y-shaped domain exhibits a heavier aspect-ratio tail ($\mathrm{AR}_{95}\approx 2$) due to branching junctions and narrow channels, where boundary-conforming templates necessarily introduce a small subset of elongated elements; nevertheless, the median aspect ratio remains at the equilateral value, confirming that the mesh bulk stays near-uniform.
+Among the three domains, the Y-shaped example remains the most demanding, as reflected by its heavier aspect-ratio tail.
+This is expected: branching junctions and narrow channels necessarily activate a small subset of more elongated boundary-conforming elements.
+Nevertheless, even in this case the equilateral ratio stays close to $89\%$, confirming that the mesh bulk remains highly regular.

+Overall, the expanded sensitivity study supports the same conclusion as the main paper, but now over a substantially broader perturbation range: SBMT is not hypersensitive to moderate threshold variation within its admissible parameter regime, and the default settings used in the paper are representative rather than specially tuned.